nigelfiler/Axiom-ipcamera/README.md

 | **Raynet to RJ45 Cable** | Alternative: Cut & crimp Raynet cable | **~£50.00** |
 | **DC Power Cable** | 2.1mm x 5.5mm Male-to-Male (1M) | **~£2.00** |

-> *The camera is from Aliexpress with eBay and Amazon good sources for the other items*
+> *The camera is from Aliexpress. eBay and Amazon good sources for the other items*